Al-ko Caravan Shock Absorber Kit for Caravans with electric brakes

 - Brackets not included.
 Click the image to buy shock absorber brackets.

-Install on an axle of 15 degrees to the vertical and about 300mm length or 1/2 open.
+Install on an angle of 15 degrees to the vertical and about 300mm length or 1/2 open.

 We cyclic test every batch of trailer shock absorbers to destruction to support the best quality of your equipment.